Miguel Rojas Player Props: Dodgers vs. Angels

 Miguel Rojas At The Plate

-- He has not hit a home run in his 60 games this year.
+- In 61 games played this year, he has not gone deep.

-- Rojas has driven in a run in nine games this year (15.0%), but has had no multiple-RBI games.
+- Rojas has driven in a run in 10 games this season (16.4%), but has had no multiple-RBI games.

-- He has scored in 16 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.